-Field Clinical Educators 236 Independent Charity Patient Assistance Programs 237 ICPAP Guidance for Pfizer Field Commercial Colleagues 238 ICPAP Guidance for Field Reimbursement Support Colleagues (e.g., FRMs) 239 Pfizer RxPathways® and Patient Support Hubs 240 For More Information 241
+Independent Charity Patient Assistance Programs (ICPAPs) ICPAP Guidance for Pfizer Field Commercial Colleagues 241 ICPAP Guidance for Field Reimbursement Support Colleagues (e.g., FRMs) 242 Pfizer RxPathways® and Patient Support Hubs For More Information Discount Arrangements and Contracting

-Chapter #11 The Pfizer Patient Assistance Program, Institutional Patient Assistance Program, Donations To ICPAPS, and Patient Support Programs
+Chapter #11 The Pfizer Patient Assistance Program, Donations To Independent Charity Patient Assistance Programs, and Patient Support Programs

 Pfizer believes that all patients should have access to the medicines prescribed by their Healthcare Providers ("HCPs").
-For decades, Pfizer has partnered with HCPs, community health centers, free clinics, and pharmacies to help patients access the medicines they need through a number of programs for eligible patients.
+For decades, Pfizer has partnered with HCPs, community health centers, free clinics, and pharmacies to help eligible patients access their prescribed medicines through a number of programs for eligible patients.

-This Chapter describes key Pfizer policies regarding Pfizer's charitable activities to support patients' access to their prescribed medications, including Pfizer's internal free drug Patient Assistance Program ("PAP"), its Institutional Patient Assistance Program ("IPAP"), and Pfizer's donations to Independent Charity Patient Assistance Programs ("ICPAPs").
-This Chapter also briefly describes the activities of Pfizer's Patient Support Programs, specifically, Pfizer's product-Specific or therapeutic-area specific Patient Support Hubs ("Hubs"), which provide patients with a single point of access to obtain limited and tailored assistance in conjunction with a Pfizer therapy prescribed by the patient's HCP (including access and reimbursement support for a prescribed Pfizer Product), and Pfizer RxPathways, through which patients may access the Pfizer PAP, which provides free Pfizer Products to eligible patients who have been prescribed such Products.
-Pfizer also offers certain Savings and Free Trial Programs (e.g., co-pay cards, discount cash pay cards, vouchers, free trial programs).
+This Chapter describes key Pfizer policies regarding Pfizer's charitable activities to support patients' access to their prescribed medications, including Pfizer's internal free drug Patient Assistance Program ("PAP"), which includes its Institutional Patient Assistance Program ("IPAP").
+Subsequent references to PAP throughout this Chapter also include the IPAP.
+This Chapter also describes key Pfizer policies regarding Pfizer's donations to Independent Charity Patient Assistance Programs ("ICPAPs") and briefly describes the activities of Pfizer's Patient Support Programs, specifically, Pfizer's product-specific or therapeutic-area specific Patient Support Hubs ("Hubs").
+Hubs provide patients with a single point of access to obtain limited and tailored assistance in conjunction with a Pfizer therapy prescribed by the patient's HCP (including access and reimbursement support for a prescribed Pfizer Product), and, typically but not always, the Pfizer PAP, which provides free Pfizer Products to eligible patients who have been prescribed such Products.
+Pfizer also offers certain Savings and Free Trial Programs (e.g., co-pay cards, discount cash pay cards, vouchers, free trial programs) to eligible patients who have been prescribed certain Pfizer products.
 See White Guide Chapter 19 for information regarding these programs.

-Pfizer Patient Assistance Program and Institutional Patient Assistance Program
+Pfizer Patient Assistance Program

 As part of its commitment to improving patient access to medicines, Pfizer established a charitable internal free drug program that provides commercially-available Pfizer drug products ("Products") free of charge to financially-eligible uninsured and underinsured patients.
 This program is referred to as the Pfizer PAP.
-Pfizer operates both the PAP and IPAP on behalf of the Pfizer Patient Assistance Foundation ("PPAF)", a non-profit 501(c)(3) private operating foundation.
-Pfizer also operates the IPAP, through which Pfizer provides select Products to financially-eligible, uninsured patients through over 300 federally-qualified community health centers, disproportionate share hospitals, free clinics, and state pharmacy programs.1 Through this initiative, Pfizer donates applicable Products to participating institutions that in turn provide the medicines for free to eligible patients treated at the facilities, based on eligibility requirements determined by Pfizer.
+Pfizer operates the PAP on behalf of the Pfizer Patient Assistance Foundation ("PPAF)", a non-profit 501(c)(3) private operating foundation.
+The Pfizer PAP includes the IPAP, through which Pfizer provides select Products to financially-eligible, uninsured patients through nearly 300 federally-qualified community health centers, disproportionate share hospitals, free clinics, and state pharmacy programs.1 Through IPAP, Pfizer donates applicable Products to participating institutions that in turn provide the medicines for free to eligible patients treated at the facilities, based on eligibility requirements determined by Pfizer.
 Information regarding Pfizer's policies related to the PAP and IPAP is provided in this Chapter.
 Information regarding the PAP and IPAP processes and procedures is available in the Pfizer Patient Assistance Program & Institutional Patient Assistance Program Standard Operating Procedure ("PAP/IPAP SOP").